MMTURC/zig-learn/README.md

 Think of it as zigs version of Pipfile, Cargo.toml, and package.json.

 It is considered standard to remove the main.zig file in case

+We can build our entire project with zig build.